About us: A Family Business

 CAWG works with a team of like-minded, experienced consultants who all have a passion and desire to improve the lives of young people and adults with the powerful combination of their expertise and our specially trained support dogs.
 Our team comprises mental health specialists, senior teachers, therapists and behavioural management specialists to ensure our services and support is of the highest standard and at the forefront of animal assisted interventions across the UK.
 We regularly meet to share experiences, learn new strategies and techniques to ensure we are focussed on best practice.
 We are exceptionally proud of the quality of service we offer, working seamlessly in schools, workplaces and care homes.

 Founder of the Canine Assisted Wellbeing Group, Vickie is dedicated to championing the importance of positive mental health and emotional wellbeing.

 Her vision for the future of the company is very much focussed on how we can help as many young people and adults as possible with the support of our canine assisted therapy teams.

-As Vickie’s husband, James has always been supportive of the important work that CAWG has been doing and has seen first hand the success stories from people who have benefited from our canine assisted therapy.
-So much so that James officially joined the CAWG family in 2017 as Chief Operating Officer to manage the operational and logistics side of the business.
+As Vickie’s husband, James has always been supportive of the important work that CAWG has been doing and has seen firsthand the success stories from people who have benefited from our canine-assisted therapy.
+So much so that James officially joined the CAWG family in 2017 as CEO to manage the overall day-to-day running of the business.

 James is a mental health first aid trainer and conducts all of the mental health training courses as well as working in schools as a trained practitioner with his dog Bramble.